CovertLab/arrow/README.md

 ## Changelog

+### Version 1.1.0

+* Remove Python 2.7 from package setup target classifiers.
+* Wheel built with numpy 2.1.3 and Cython 3.0.11.

 ### Version 1.0.0

 * Rename module to `stochastic_arrow` to avoid name conflict (Issue #51). **All users must update their import statements to use `stochastic_arrow` instead of `arrow`.**